 - Note ideas down – Keep track of all the ideas that are being thrown out there and make revisiting them later easier.

-7. Use a whiteboard
+7. Use a whiteboard for brainstorming

 Having a whiteboard is convenient in every brainstorming session.
 It can be used to write down ideas, group them, and make diagrams.
 This will help you keep track of the session and have a better understanding of what was discussed.
 In addition, you can take pictures of it once the meeting is over to have a visual reminder.